razor389/bitmessage-rust/README.md

    cargo run --release -- --client --address "127.0.0.1:12345"
    ```

-   - **`--client`**: Starts the Bitmessage client.
+   - **`--client`**: Starts the ShadowLink client.
    - **`--address`**: Required.
 Specifies the node’s IP address and port.

-2. **Sending Messages**: The client sends a message (for testing, it sends "Hello, Bitmessage!") to itself.
+2. **Sending Messages**: The client sends a message (for testing, it sends "Hello, ShadowLink!") to itself.
 This demonstrates basic message transmission.

 3. **Receiving Messages**: The client listens for messages from the node, displaying any received messages in the console.